Educational Webinars

 Recommended for Local Underground Pipeline Installation Contractors

 It is highly recommended that local water and sewer pipe installation contractors participate in this training seminar.
 Utilities are encouraged to forward this email to their local underground pipeline contractors and have them register.
-The guide is also useful to utility crews involved in installation or maintenance of PVC water or sewer systems.
+The Contractor's Guide is also useful to utility crews involved in installation or maintenance of PVC water or sewer systems.
 The easy-to-use, "reversible book" format provides two valuable guides in one and assists readers to quickly access the information they are seeking.

 The 60-minute webinar will cover the following topics: